 Clients and Projects

-West Multnomah Soil and Water Conservation District (2022) – Educational Niche-Finding Project, worked to identify the best conservation education role WMSWCD can provide that will best support District stakeholders.
+Conservation Education Niche-Finding Project – West Multnomah Soil and Water Conservation District (2022) – Worked to identify the best conservation education role WMSWCD can provide that will best support District stakeholders.
 Developed project research plan, conducted focus groups with diverse stakeholder groups, conducted local conservation education gap analysis, written recommendations highlighting gaps, recommendations from marginalized communities, and most appropriate roles for client conservation education efforts

-King Conservation District (2017-2018)- Our Land.
-Our Water. program development to increase riparian enhancement projects on private property: includes a workshop presentation and teaching guide, how-to fact sheets for practices, recommendations for incentives and ongoing support for participants, a report on existing local social science research, a social marketing strategy, a step-by-step program implementation guide, program branding and marketing components (name, logo, tagline, etc.), evaluation tools and an evaluation methodology
+Our Land.
+Our Water.
+Program Development – King Conservation District (2017-2018)- Residential landowner program development to increase riparian enhancement projects on private property: includes a workshop presentation and teaching guide, how-to fact sheets for practices, recommendations for incentives and ongoing support for participants, a report on existing local social science research, a social marketing strategy, a step-by-step program implementation guide, program branding and marketing components (name, logo, tagline, etc.), evaluation tools and an evaluation methodology

 Clean Water Services –